Home » Food » Healthy Staples » Herbs & Spices

 • Ginger

-• Jane’s Krazy Mixed Up Salt – This salt blend is so good, you’ll want to use it on everything.
+• Jane’s Krazy Mixed Up Salt – This salt blend is so good, you’ll want to use it on everything—and we mean EVERYTHING.
+It’s hands down the most used spice in our cabinet.
 Use it on meat, poultry, vegetables, seafood, soups, stews, casseroles, pasta…the list is endless!

 • Mediterranean Greek Herb by Spiceology Spice Blend – The perfect blend of herbs, garlic, onion, and tomato.
 Use this versatile blend on everything from proteins to vegetables, to top pizza and salad.
 The sky’s the limit with this one.